Gestalt Therapeutic Model of Recovery

 Principles of Gestalt Therapy

-At its core, gestalt therapy is the holistic view that people are convolutedly linked to and influenced by their environments and that all people simply want growth and balance in their lives.
+At its core, gestalt therapy is the holistic view that people are convolutedly linked to and influenced by their environments and that all people want growth and balance in their lives.
 In this way, gestalt therapy is like person-centered therapy.
 In addition, it stresses the counsellor’s understanding, empathy, and unconditional acceptance of the client to improve therapeutic outcomes.

 Gestalt therapy also believes that requiring a person to change unexpectedly results in added fragmentation and distress.
 Instead, change comes from the acceptance of what is.
 As a result, therapy sessions focus on helping people develop a greater sense of self-awareness and accepting and trusting in their experiences and feelings to reduce distress.